georgevigu/georgevigu/README.md

 ## Hi there 👋

-I’m currently working on getting my degree.\
+🎓 I’m currently working on getting my degree.\
 \
-Looking for internships/junior positions.

 <!--
 **georgevigu/georgevigu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.